 About Fr.
 Joshua J. Whitfield

 Unlike most Catholic priests, Fr.
 Joshua is married with children.
-He and his wife Alli live in North Dallas with their four children: Maggie, Peter, Zoe-Catherine, and Bernadette.
-He’s currently serving as Pastoral Administrator of St. Rita Catholic Community in Dallas.
+He and his wife Alli live in North Dallas with their five children.
+He’s currently serving as Pastor of St. Rita Catholic Community in Dallas.

 A former Episcopal priest, Fr.
 Joshua trained for ministry in England at the College of the Resurrection in Mirfield, England.
 After serving in the Episcopal Church for several years, he and Alli converted to Catholicism in 2009.
 He served St. Rita Catholic Community as it’s director of faith formation until he was ordained a Catholic priest through the Pastoral Provision of Pope Saint John Paul II in 2012.
 Since then he has served at St. Rita as parochial vicar and now pastor.